The Corona Arch Trail is a nice, short hike near Moab, Utah with a total of three different natural sandstone arches.

 Corona Arch Trailhead: How To Get There

 The Corona Arch trailhead is located right outside of Moab and the Arches National Park, in eastern Utah.
-It’s on Potash Road, which is home to a bunch of other interesting sights.
+It’s on Potash Road, which is home to some prehistoric dinosaur tracks and a bunch of other interesting sights.

 You can also use the Google map below to navigate you directly to the parking area, which is a 20 minute drive from the town of Moab, Utah.